fatGNU/input-fields/README.md

       <MyComponent ref = {myRef} ... />

       //to access the MyComponent, do:
-      myRef.<some-desired-attribute-or-method-call>
+      myRef.current.<some-desired-attribute-or-method-call>
   }
  ```
- The more traditional means of using `current` immediately after the
+ The more traditional means of using `current` when accessing a given HTMLElement subclass immediately after the
  reference in the calling context is `evident when referring to the actual HTMLInputElement`.
  ```
    import React,{Component} from 'react';